codelord7/Console-Based-CalculatorApp/README.md

 This is the console based calculator app.
-This app is developed using abastract factory design pattern code is very flexiable and reuseable.
+This app is developed using abstract factory design pattern. code is very flexiable and reuseable.
+HashMap based Controller is used to handle different operations selection